[Excerpt from Diary of an Angry Father. Yes, there is a book.]

 Perhaps you are the polar opposite.
 Some parents would be better prison wardens than parents.
 Before you force your average kid to play the cello, compete in chess tournaments, or become the next fencing master, remember that kids are just kids.
 Let them spread their wings a bit and give them an opportunity to express their own interests – rather than forcing them to pursue yours.
 Otherwise, you run the risk of permanently alienating your children.

 You need to find a balance somewhere between the friend and the warden.
 It’s a difficult task, since each of us is different.
-You’ll need to consider your child’s common sense, aptitude,
+You’ll need to consider your child’s common sense, aptitude, and their general disposition.

-Your primary job as a parent is to teach your child the difference right from wrong.
+Your primary job as a parent is to teach your child the difference between right and wrong.
 Today, our children are inundated with mass media, social media, and marketing messages that have greyed and often obscured the lines between these concepts.
 Your task, to communicate the difference, is now more difficult than it has ever been before, in the entire history of human evolution.
-You need to be clever and underhand for your lessons to be effective.
+You need to be clever and underhanded for your lessons to be effective.
 Observe your child’s behavior, and then make predictions about future behavior in certain situations, as best you can, based on the evidence you gather.
 This will hopefully allow you to plant relevant and timely reverse-psychology seeds in your child’s mind, which will help them make better decisions and consider real world implications and repercussions more objectively.

 One not-too-bright mother made all the rookie mistakes.
 Beverly allowed her daughter to begin dating, unsupervised, at 14.
 She rarely intervened in her child’s social activities, writing them off as “that’s what teens do.”
 Beverly gave her daughter a brand new car at age 16.
 Beverly considered herself a “cool” mom, so she decided against issuing a curfew.
 Beverly allowed her daughter to stay in a house that she rented the Jersey Shore, for two weeks each summer, completely UNSUPERVISED, knowing that there were older boys bringing alcoholic beverages to her daughter’s parties.
 Any teen would think this was fabulous.
 Today, poor Beverly is now the gossip of all her former friends, as the mom who unwittingly created a substance-abusing, irresponsible, unemployable dependent on the state who has ultimately ruined her ex-husband and her daughter’s life, too.